In a high-stakes gamble, Theranos’ founder testifies in a US fraud trial.

 If Holmes is found guilty of defrauding investors in her much-hyped blood test start-up Theranos, which was once valued in the billions but folded due to fraud suspicions, she may face decades in prison.

-“Real Time Cures was the company’s original name, but it was changed to Theranos.”

-Taking the stand in her own defense entails a lot of danger since prosecutors can point out any contradictions in Holmes’s many public remarks.
+“I started by talking to my parents, and they agreed to allow me use the money I had set aside for college to work on my invention,” she told a federal court in San Jose, California, the hub of Silicon Valley.

-At the age of 19, Holmes founded Theranos, offering self-service blood testing machines that could run an analytical gamut at a low price and with only a few drops of blood.
+At the age of 19, Holmes founded Theranos, which promised self-service testing equipment that could run an analytical gamut at a low price and with only a few drops of blood.

+She dropped out of Stanford University in 2004, claiming that she “spent all of her time on research,” which contradicts prosecutors’ claims that she simply sold a fiction to deceive investors.

+“I was doing it on my own, and then I started a firm,” she said, her notoriously deep voice and impassioned demeanor feeding the doomed buzz around her in the tech industry.

 She garnered high-profile backers like Rupert Murdoch and former US Defense Secretary Jim Mattis, but it all fell apart after a series of Wall Street Journal articles in 2015 raised doubts about Theranos’ machines’ effectiveness.